 Determining Your Need

 When you ask, how do I add a fraud alert to my credit report, it indicates that you are concerned about your identity or credit information.
 If this is the case, consider obtaining credit monitoring services and working with law enforcement and each of the credit bureaus to verify the information contained on your file.
-Check your report frequently to ensure no fraudulent data appears and report any suspicious activity as soon as possible.
+Check your report frequently, and check your child's report, to ensure no fraudulent data appears and report any suspicious activity as soon as possible.